habnabit/pycon2014/description.rst

 Twisted is a perpetually evolving library; new idioms for common tasks frequently emerge.
 However, almost every interface for extending existing protocols requires subclassing--even newer protocol implementations like AMP.
-Parsley's new stream protocol parsing support strives to make writing implementations of new stream protocols trivial as well as not requiring extension of these new implementations to involve subclassing.
+Parsley, a parser generator, now has Twisted integration which strives to make writing implementations of stream protocols trivial as well as not requiring extension of these new implementations to involve subclassing.

 This talk will give an overview of the basics of parsing a stream protocol